Deezb/PyGen/README.md

 ## Automatically generate unit testing data sets for Python 3.5.2
 #### this is version 0.0.2, This version creates Unit Test modules from selected source files.
 ## What it can do?
-#### PyGen creates unit tests from source code, it works withfunctions, conditionals, while loops and assignments over rational domains.
-#### this version works with simple parameters, but does work with loops, lists, dicts, sets, tuples or comprehensions.
+#### PyGen creates unit tests from source code, it works with functions, conditionals, while loops and assignments over rational domains.
+This version only works with simple parameters, it does work with loops, lists, dicts, sets, tuples or comprehensions.
 #### This code is part of a final yr college project to investigate the automatic generation of unit test data sets for Python.
 ## Where can I get it?
-To install the running environment requires installing the ECLiPSe Costraint Logic Program and other requirements, full instructions can be found in these [Installation Instructions](https://docs.google.com/document/d/1gPboXoGlH9d6aEAXDhE3QyvrDMruXUCoyoJ3Rbfh4Wc/edit?usp=sharing)
+#### To install the running environment requires installing the ECLiPSe Costraint Logic Program and other requirements.
+There is a full instruction guide but it has only been developed to work with windows 10.
+The full instructions can be found in these [Installation Instructions](https://docs.google.com/document/d/1gPboXoGlH9d6aEAXDhE3QyvrDMruXUCoyoJ3Rbfh4Wc/edit?usp=sharing)
-# How do I run PyGen?
+## How do I run PyGen?
 ### When the module pyGen.py is run it requests a filename to analyse using the easygui open file dialogue.
 ### to run pyGen type 'python PyGen.py' at a command prompt, or 'pyg' to run the batch file
 ### The user selects a .py module to analyse.